Tsakhiagiin Elbegdorj: Family and personal life

-Due to being president, in 2012 Elbegdorj asked his elder brother Arslandorj to give up from his new position as a director of City Landscaping Department of Ulaanbaatar City though Arslandorj had worked there for more than 20 years before his brother's presidency.
-Long time Democratic Party member Arslandorj quit his career at his brother's request.
+Due to being president, in 2012 Elbegdorj asked his elder brother Arslandorj to give up his new position as a director of City Landscaping Department of Ulaanbaatar City though Arslandorj had worked there for more than 20 years before his brother's presidency.
+Long-time Democratic Party member Arslandorj quit his career at his brother's request.
 Arlsandorj is upset about stopping his professional career due to his brother's top political position.
 Arslandorj said: "As a brother, I followed to protect and helped Elbegdorj in difficult times, when Elbegdorj was facing life threatening risks during his co-organizing and co-leading the 1990 Mongolian democratic revolution."
 Arslandorj said that he would establish a private company specialized in his profession in future.

 After Elbegdorj tweeted his job search in Mongolia for his eldest son Orgil (who had gotten a PhD. in medicinal chemistry from Virginia Commonwealth University in the United States), the son got a job at a private pharmaceutical company in Mongolia later.
 Elbegdorj's second son Erdene works in the Mongolian Armed Forces and served in the United Nations peacekeeping mission in South Sudan from March to November 2013.

-Aside from speaking his native language Mongolian, he is fluent in English and Russian.